jdunmire/kicad-ESP8266/README.md

               locations so the footprint was created from empirical measurements on the unit I have.

-  * ESP-12E - This is for the 22 pin variant of the ESP-12.
-Though all the
+  * ESP-12E - This is for the 22 pin variant of the ESP-12. ~~Though all the
-              esp-12 signals are in the same place on ESP-12E, pin numbers have changed.
+              esp-12 signals are in the same place on ESP-12E, pin numbers have changed.~~ As of 2016/12/06 the pin numbers on the ESP-12E have been changed to be compatible with the ESP-12.
+If you need the old pin numbers they are still available on the `oldNumbers` branch.

+  * ESP-07v2 - ESP-07 that is pin compatible with the ESP-12.

+  * ESP-13-WROOM-02

+  * There is a footprint for the ESP-06, but no supporting schematic symbol.

 There are 3d models for the ESP-12 and the ESP-07v2.
+The ESP-12 model is used for the ESP-12E, but does not show the extra pads that are unique to the ESP-12E.

 WARNINGS
 ---------